- State Farm has the cheapest average full coverage premium in Florida at $2,055 per year.

 Average car insurance cost in Florida

-Although Florida’s minimum required insurance coverage helps keep the state’s already high premiums at bay, drivers may find themselves with higher out-of-pocket expenses following a more serious accident where injuries or damages exceed the minimum amounts.
-While serious incidents such as car accidents cannot be planned for in advance, purchasing additional coverages upfront, including collision and comprehensive, could help minimize unexpected losses.
+Although Florida’s minimum required insurance coverage helps keep the state’s high premiums in check, drivers may find themselves with higher out-of-pocket expenses following a more serious accident where injuries or damages exceed the minimum amounts.
+While serious incidents such as car accidents cannot be planned for in advance, purchasing additional coverage upfront, including optional collision and comprehensive coverage, as well as uninsured and underinsured motorist coverage, could help minimize unexpected financial losses.

 Car insurance discounts in Florida

 Regardless of your initial premium quote, insurance discounts could help you get cheaper car insurance.
 Your driving habits, vehicle safety features, or preferred payment method could all help you save on your car insurance.
 Some common auto insurance discounts in Florida are:

 - Young driver discounts: Young drivers can be expensive to insure, but you can find cheap car insurance for teens by utilizing discounts.
 Good student discounts, distant student discounts and driver training discounts are common.

 - Safe driver discounts: Many companies offer usage-based telematics insurance programs, which track your driving patterns with a mobile app or plug-in device.
 Based on how safely you drive and how much you drive, you might earn a substantial discount.
 You might also save if you drive a certain number of years without filing a claim and incur no moving violations.

 - Other discounts: Bundling your auto and home policies with the same carrier is a common and relatively impactful discount.
 Additionally, you might save money with billing discounts like signing up for automatic payments or receiving your statements electronically.
 If you’re switching companies, be sure to mention if you have a current policy that has not lapsed.
 Some companies offer continuous insurance discounts.